 ServerAdd inside:

-The server name can be arbitrary.
-Fill in the hostname and IP address with the server IP where you installed the Vesta Panel.
+The server name can be arbitrary; for the hostname and IP address, fill in the IP of the server where you installed the Vesta Panel.

-For the type below, select Vesta, then fill in your Vesta admin dashboard account and password.
+For the type below, select Vesta, then enter the username and password for your Vesta management backend.

-After adding, click 'Login to Control Panel' in the server list to see if you can log in successfully, testing if the server settings are correct.
-If unsuccessful, check the account, password, and firewall permissions.
+After adding, click 'Login to Control Panel' in the server list to see if you can log in successfully, testing whether the server settings are correct.
+If unsuccessful, check the account credentials and firewall permissions.

-Then return to the WHMCS admin dashboard, click
+Then return to the WHMCS management backend, click

 System Settings -